 Alice Carletto is a PhD candidate in Modern Literatures and Cultures at NOVA University of Lisbon.
 She holds a BA degree in Modern Languages and Literatures (English and Portuguese) at Università degli Studi di Torino (Italy), with a dissertation on Fernando Pessoa’s heteronyms (“Ricercando Pessoa: Il Progetto Eteronimico”).
 She also holds a MA degree in English and North-American Studies at NOVA University of Lisbon.
 She concluded her MA studies in December 2018 with a dissertation on the topic of American pastoralism (“Perspectives on Contemporary American Pastoralism: Philip Roth, Leslie Marmon Silko and Annie Proulx”).

 Alice Carletto has a strong interest in foreign languages and cultures: she is Italian and Spanish native speaker, and she has good knowledge of English, Portuguese, and French.
-She is passionate about literature, in particular about North-American literature.
-In addition, she is also very interested in American history and mythologies.
-Thus, her main field of research is American Studies, but she is also very open to explore other areas of study.
+Her main field of research is American Studies; in her PhD research, she is currently investigating the American road narrative genre through an ecocritical and geocritical approach.